Contents

 Providing Information and Assurance

-Whether your loved one has agreed to get Life Alert or is still on the fence, information and reassurance are essential.
+Whether your loved one has agreed to get a medical alert system or is still on the fence, information and reassurance are essential.
 Be prepared to walk them through functionality and talk about specific features related to their concerns.

 Take the time to research potential providers and find the best option.
 At Lifeline Canada, our priority is quality support that ensures peace of mind.
 With 50 years of experience, we have helped numerous families and caregivers through the conversations around our technology for seniors.